Fly Fishing For Trout: 39 Tips For More Trout

 Pick Your Fly

-Fly choice is a debatable topic and everyone has their own options, but it doesn’t need to be that difficult.
-There are two things to consider.
+Fly choice is a debatable topic, and everyone has their own opinions, but it doesn’t need to be that difficult.
+As a beginner to trout fly fishing, there are two things to consider.
+Match the size, and match color.

 One of my custom tied dry flies beside a real Hendrickson Mayfly.